-A number of new medical schools have been established, or proposed for development, in Mexico and various countries in the Caribbean area.
-These entrepreneurial schools seem to share a common purpose, namely to recruit U.S. citizens.
-There is grave concern that these schools offer educational programs of questionable quality based on quite sparse resources.
-The ability of these foreign medical students to return to the United States for the practice of medicine will depend on their personal qualifications and backgrounds.
-However, it is anticipated that within the next five years the number of residency appointments available in the United States will closely match the number of students graduating from U.S. medical schools.
-Thus, M.D. degree graduates from foreign schools of unknown quality will have increasing difficulty in securing the residency training required by many states for medical licensure.
+A number of new medical schools have schc been established, or proposed for developobse ment, in Mexico and various countries in the con Caribbean area.
+These entrepreneurial schools year seem to share a common purpose, namely to recruit U.S. citizens.
+There is grave concern have that these schools offer educational programs accr of questionable quality based on quite sparse ACC resources.
+The ability of these foreign medical riod students to return to the United States for the litee practice of medicine will depend on their per-ACC sonal qualifications and backgrounds.
+Howcom ever, it is anticipated that within the next five accre years the number of residency appointments in fa available in the United States will closely match the number of students graduating from Med U.S. medical schools.
+Thus, M.D. degree gradnew uates from foreign schools of unknown quality This n hs to be s of the AAMC N re and the state of the S will have increasing difficulty in securing the residency training required by many states for medical licensure.